Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Arrival

-Your tour begins in Porto.
-It is served by Francisco Sá Carneiro Airport also known as Porto Airport (OPO).
-From the airport, the easiest option is the metro’s Violet Line (Line E), which connects directly to Trindade station in about 30 minutes.
+If you're arriving on your own, the easiest option is the metro’s Violet Line (Line E), which connects directly to Trindade station in about 30 minutes.
 Airport shuttles and buses run frequently too.

 For those arriving by train, Porto’s main station is Campanhã, which serves long-distance and international routes.
 From here, you can take a short metro ride or local train to São Bento Station, right in the historic heart of Porto.